-CID Dialer Connection
+CID and 4-2 Dialer Connection

-Connect the tip and ring from the control panel directly to the communicator to capture Contact ID messages that are based on the SIA communication standard DC-05-1999.09-DCS.
-These messages are then formatted into a serial 3 message and sent to a DMP Model SCS-IR or SCS-VR receiver.
+Directly connect one or both tip and ring terminals from the control panel to the communicator.
+See Figure 5.
+This connection captures Contact ID messages from any fire panel that are based on the SIA communication standard DC-05-1999.09-DCS.
+Messages are then formatted into a Serial 3 message and sent to an SCS-1R Receiver or SCS-VR Receiver.

-CID Dialer Connection cannot be used when using Zone 4 Bell Connection.
+Note: CID Dialer Connection cannot be used when using Zone 4 Bell Connection.
 Do not connect telephone company wires to the communicator.
 Remove any connected telephone company wires from the control panel.
-See Figure 4.